dhall-lang/dhall-lang/standard/types.md

 * Explicitly document all possible kinds of type errors
 * No "you" or "we"
-* Ensure that all type equivalence checks are made explicit instead of implicit through matching names in the judgment
 * Ensure that all type equivalence checks are guarded by type-checking each argument
 * Ensure that the typing judgments match the equivalent System-Fω
-* Fix union literals to not suggest that there is at least one alternative?
-* Make sure that derived typing rules use `:⇥` when appropriate
-* Consistently use + prefix for natural numbers
-* Use … notation more precisely
-* Does the valid context optimization from the Henk paper work?
-If so, simplify typing judgments
-* Reference Henk paper